MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-power-bi-security-lockbox.md

 * Permissions levels

-Based on the JIT rule, the request may also include an approval from internal Microsoft approvers.
+Based on the JIT role, the request may also include an approval from internal Microsoft approvers.
 For example, the approver might be the customer support lead or the DevOps Manager.

 When the request requires direct access to customer data, a Customer Lockbox request is initiated.
 For example, in cases where remote desktop access to a customer's virtual machine is needed.
 Once the Customer Lockbox request is made, it awaits customer's approval before access is granted.

-These steps describe a Microsoft initiated Customer Lockbox for Power BI request.
+These steps describe a Microsoft initiated Customer Lockbox request, for Power BI service.

 1. The Power BI tenant admin receives a pending access request notification email from Microsoft.
 The admin who received the email, becomes the designated approver.